Mateusz-up/Web-Application-Furniture-Shop/README.md

 # Web-Application-Furniture-Shop

-To buy a product, you must register on the store's website and complete the form indicated on this page.
+To buy a product you must register on the store's website and complete the form indicated on this page.

 Possibility to add goods to the basket after logging in to the website.